We Offer CAREERS — Join us in Strengthening Families and Building Communities

 Apply Now!
 We are continuing to search for talented and qualified individuals to join our team!

 At The Child Center, we believe every child can thrive, given the right skills, education, counseling, and development programs—and we know that a dedicated staff is the key to making that happen.
-Our passionate, talented, and highly skilled employees help more than 35,000 children, adolescents, adults, and families achieve their full potential each year.
+Our passionate, talented, and highly skilled employees help more than 37,000 children, adolescents, adults, and families achieve their full potential each year.

-Credentialed Alcoholism and Substance Abuse Counselors
+Join a Team of Credentialed Alcoholism and Substance Abuse Counselors.

 The Child Center operates more than a dozen afterschool sites where children continue to learn after the school bell rings.
 Equally important, we work to strengthen the social and emotional development of every student.
 Youth advocates play a crucial role in this endeavor.
 They provide one-on-one support to help students develop appropriate behaviors, acquire greater self-confidence, and achieve improved classroom functioning.
 They also facilitate workshops for the school community and serve as important mentors in students’ lives.
 Youth advocates are in college or hold a bachelor’s degree and have experience working with school-age children and adolescents.

 The Child Center of NY is an equal opportunity employer.
 We serve some of the most diverse neighborhoods in the country and welcome applicants from all backgrounds.